 Dirty litter box

-Behavioral mishaps could be due to nothing more than a dirty litter box.
+In most cases, behavioral mishaps are due to nothing more than a dirty litter box.
 Make sure you’re scooping the litter box every day to avoid this issue.

 Litter type